 REVERSE OSMOSIS uses a membrane with microscopic holes that require 4 to 8 times the volume of water processed to wash it in order to remove minerals and salt, but not necessarily chemicals and bacteria.

-ENZYMES & BACTERIA combined can remove contaminants and reduce sludge.
+ENZYMES &BACTERIA combined can remove contaminants, reduce sludge, and even digest oil.
 See recent article on enzymes & bacteria.

 OZONE is a very good bactericide, using highly charged oxygen molecules to kill microorganisms on contact, and to ozidize and flocculate iron, manganese and other dissolved minerals for post-filtration and backwashing.